Hemedbz/Hemedbz/README.md

 - 👋 Hi, I’m Hemed Tov. @Hemedbz
 - I’m an operational excellence manager, so I take low-tech slow manual proccesses and improve them.
+- I create automations, and implement new apps and software where needed (in adition to non-techy improvements such as the warehouse floor plan or changing the workload in a team).
 - 🌱 While doing that, I realized I actually kinda like coding.
 So I took a Fullstach development class.
-- So here I am!
+- And here I am!
 - 📫 hemedbz@gmail.com;  www.linkedin.com/in/hemed-tov

 <!---